6 dead after mass stabbing at Ottawa home, student who lived with family arrested | Law-Order

 The father is in hospital with serious, but non-life-threatening, injuries.

 "This was a senseless act of violence perpetrated on purely innocent people," Stubbs said.
-Sri Lanka's high commission in Ottawa earlier confirmed the victims were a family of Sri Lankan nationals.
-The high commission said the father survived but his wife and children died, adding that it is in touch with relatives in the country's capital, Colombo.
+Sri Lanka's high commission said that it is in touch with relatives in the country's capital, Colombo.

+De-Zoysa made a brief appearance in court Thursday and mumbled his assent as the justice of the peace ordered him not to speak to the father who survived the attack or to four other witnesses who provided statements to the police.

+His case was adjourned until March 13 to give him time to find a lawyer.

 Shanti Ramesh, who lives across the street, was alerted to a commotion late Wednesday.
 From her balcony, she saw a man sitting on the driveway of the home and yelling before two police officers arrived and carried him away.